zjwegert/GridapTopOpt.jl/docs/src/tutorials/minimum_thermal_compliance.md

 ```
 respectively.
 Here we specify that the `SparseMatrixAssembler` should be based on the `SparseMatrixCSR` datatype along with the globals `PetscScalar` and `PetscInt`.
 We then set the linear solver, adjoint solver, and linear solver for the velocity extension to be the `PETScLinearSolver()`.
 The `PETScLinearSolver` is a wrapper for the PETSc solver as specified by the solver options (see below).

 Finally, we wrap the entire script in a function and call it inside a `GridapPETSc.with` block.
-This ensures that PETSc is safetly initialised.
+This ensures that PETSc is safely initialised.
 This should take the form
 ```Julia
 using Gridap, GridapPETSc, SparseMatricesCSR, LevelSetTopOpt